How Landmark Cases Shaped Civil Rights in the U.S.

 Brown v.
 Board of Education

 Decided in 1954, Brown v.
-Board of Education was a landmark Supreme Court case that declared racial segregation in public schools unconstitutional.
-The case was brought by a group of African American parents, including Oliver Brown, who wanted their children to attend white schools in Topeka, Kansas.
-The Court’s unanimous decision overturned the «separate but equal» doctrine established in Plessy v.
-Ferguson (1896).
-This ruling was significant because it acknowledged that segregated schools were inherently unequal and violated the Equal Protection Clause of the Fourteenth Amendment.
-The impact of this decision was profound, as it not only paved the way for desegregation in schools but also energized the Civil Rights Movement, inspiring activists to challenge segregation in other areas of society.
+Board of Education is a landmark Supreme Court case that fundamentally transformed the American educational system by declaring racial segregation in public schools unconstitutional.
+This case arose from the brave actions of a group of African American parents, including the prominent figure Oliver Brown, who sought to enroll their children in white schools in Topeka, Kansas.
+Their challenge to the entrenched system of segregation highlighted the urgent need for change and justice.
+The Supreme Court’s unanimous ruling not only dismantled the long-standing «separate but equal» doctrine established by Plessy v.
+Ferguson in 1896 but also affirmed that segregated educational facilities are inherently unequal, thus violating the Equal Protection Clause of the Fourteenth Amendment.

 Miranda v.
 Arizona